 German, English, French & Italian

-- The seedeggs have a shelf-life of at least two years if stored in a dry place.
+- shelf life of at least 2 years when stored in a dry place